zionbuilder/zionbuilder/README.md

 1. Search for Zionbuilder
 1. Activate the plugin
 1. Go to Pages or Posts > Add New
-1. Press the 'Edit with Zion Builder' button.
+1. Press the 'Edit with Zion Page Builder' button.

 For documentation and tutorials visit our [Knowledge Base](https://zionbuilder.io/help-center/).